 Note: In case your form uses more than one GPS question, only the first one will be used on the map.

 - Option 3 - Export data as CSV and upload to GIS software.
-As an alternative to exporting your GPS data as a KML file, its possible and easy to export and upload your data as a CSV file (which will include all attributes) directly into GIS software.
-For a step-by-step guide, refer to this other help article.
+As an alternative to exporting your GPS data as a KML file, its possible and easy to export and upload your data as a CSV file (which will include all attributes) directly into GIS software as a shapefile.
+For a step-by-step guide, refer to this help article.

 How to share map data